carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - 20%
 - 100%

-## Which of the statements below about Hierarchical Agglomerative Clustering is true?
+## Which of the statements below about hierarchical agglomerative clustering is true?

 - Requires the definition of Inertia of clusters
 - **Requires the definition of distance between sets of objects**